2sic/2sxc/ToSIC_SexyContent/Docs-Generator/how-to/razor/templates.md

 # SexyContentWebPage (Razor Templates)

 ## What are Razor Templates
+Razor Templates are files beginning with an underscore `_` and ending with `.cshtml`.
+They contain both normal HTML intermixed with Razor placeholders like `@Content.FirstName` or longer code blocks usually marked with `@{ ...}`.

 All razor Templates derive from the SexyContentWebPage, so the following variables and objects are available for you to work with.

 ## Example